jhooyberghs/dashing-zabbix/README.md

 of environments without any direct interaction with VirtualBox and allows developers to use preferred editors and browsers in their native operating system.

-This setup will create a Dashing Ruby on Rails development environment with a sample dashboard.
+This setup will create a Dashing Ruby on Rails development environment with a sample zabbix dashboard.

 ###  Install Vagrant ###